jlingford/personal-website/content/blog/productivity-activation-energy.md

 I've often thought of this mental energy as a sort of "activation energy" barrier as described in chemistry (symbolised as *E*<sub>a</sub>).
 Let's say there's a chemical reaction where substrates react to form a higher energy product.
-It's not enough for reaction to provide the same amount of energy stored in the final product, no, the reaction must provide an excess amount of energy to overcome the reactions activation energy.
+It's not enough for reaction to provide the same amount of energy stored in the final product;
+the reaction requires an excess amount of energy to overcome its activation energy.

 Extending this analogy to the subject of productivity, we are similarly as stubborn as a substrates of a chemical reaction.
 We require "hidden" levels of energy to do something as simple as read a book, or write that manuscript we said we'd write.